-All documents, including portfolio and Master’s Degree Project proposal, are evaluated by the jury of the institution where you apply.
-Applicants whose documents meet the requirements and reflect his/her necessary academic and artistic level are allowed to the second examination round.
+All documents, including portfolio and Master’s Degree Project proposal, are evaluated by the jury of the institution you apply to.
+Applicants whose documents meet the requirements and reflect his/her necessary academic and artistic level are allowed to take the second examination round.

 This audition is made to assure that the applicant meets the artistic level and to make a ranking list of the applicants.
 The auditions take place separately in four different institutions with a local jury.
 The local jury [marks the candidates on a 10 point scale/ranks the candidates].

 The auditions are recorded and the result from the local juries and the recordings are finally evaluated by a joint international jury that consists of one member from each institution.
 The international jury establishes the final ranking list for each category.